Honduras Travel Guide: 10-Day Itinerary, Hidden Gems & Safety Tips

 BEST TIME TO VISIT

-The best time to visit is during the dry season, which runs from December to April.
-The weather is warm and sunny, with very little rain.
-We went in July and had thunderstorms only in the evenings.
+December to April is the dry season.
+We went in July and faced thunderstorms only in the evenings.

 CURRENCY